quantapix/qnarre/docs/index.md

 Motivation behind the **qnarre** effort is our unconditional love for our children.

-**Quantapix**, the software startup, was born as a precursor to the vicious, cruel and simply unimaginable, yet intuitively well understood power struggle between the predator "elite" and the rest of us.
+**Quantapix**, the software startup, was born as a precursor to the vicious, cruel and simply unimaginable, yet intuitively well understood power struggle between the "elite" and the rest of us.

 [Just as documented](https://femfas.net), advanced "weaponized psychology" has been used extensively by some "trusted" professionals of our most respected institutions.
 These elite predators knowingly hurt and tortured our children, while holding us ideological hostages for perhaps millions of dollars.